lucaslimafernandes/WebScrapingWithPython/readme.md

 ## Where i am

-Crawling Across the Internet - Page 40
+Chapter 4 -Using APIs Page 49